smudge/timetime/README.md

 duplicated many times over, `bakmerge` can help you merge them all into one place.

+**WARNING: This is an experimental tool that _will_ delete files.** Use at your own risk!

 ### Why?

 I made `bakmerge` to help me merge many years of external hard drive backups onto a single, network-attached storage device with a newly-organized folder structure.
 In other words, I had folder after folder with names like `mac_backup_3/` and `desktop 1-1-2015/`, and I wanted to de-duplicate and re-organize all files contained within, so that I could delete the backups and get rid of the hard drives.
+(My NAS manages its own backups to cloud storage!)

 In order to do this, I needed to be sure that I wasn't deleting anything that wasn't already on my storage server.
 So I made sure that `bakmerge` is able